Bengal polls: Jhargram's elderly woman casts first vote through doorstep facility | Politics

 Around 86 teams of polling personnel will visit residences of people who opted for the doorstep voting facility for the next six days ahead of the first phase polls, the official said.

-Electors who qualify to vote from home in Paschim Medinipur, Bankura and Purulia, where polling will be held in the first phase, will also get a chance later this week, he added.
+Electors, who have qualified to vote from home in Jhargram, Purba Medinipur, Paschim Medinipur, Bankura and Purulia for the first phase, will also get a chance later this week, he said.

+At least 5,715 voters have so far exercised their franchise through postal ballots in 30 assembly constituencies where the polls will be held on March 27, the official said.

+For the first phase polls, at least 32,432 people have been eligible to vote through postal ballots, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)